Git triggers

 At the trigger level, you can select:

-- Which code repository will be used as a trigger
+• The code repository to be used as a trigger

-- If a trigger will apply to a Pull Request (PR) or not
+• If a trigger applies to a Pull Request (PR) or not

 You can select a repository other than the one the project itself belongs to.
 It is possible to trigger a build on project A even though a commit happened on project B.